TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 9/John 9.10.md

 ---

-They said therefore unto him, How then were thine eyes opened?
+They therefore were asking him, "How were your eyes opened?"